Help solve sustainability issues in Australia

-Depending on individual interests and needs, students can choose a major which develops the knowledge gained in the twelve compulsory subjects.
-The following Majors afford students an opportunity to progress in specialised fields of their choice: Australian Studies, Digital Media, Language and Culture (French, Spanish, Chinese and Japanese) and Global Business Show less
+Depending on individual interests and needs, students can choose a major which develops the knowledge gained in the programs compulsory subjects.
+The following Majors afford students an opportunity to progress in specialised fields of their choice: Australian Studies, Digital Media, Language and Culture (French, Spanish, Chinese and Japanese), Global Business and International Relations.
+Show less

 |Duration||6 semesters (2 years)|